This is a contributed post by a former SRC employee, Dore Collett.

 Once I had learned more about what radon is, how it can affect my family’s health and how easily it can enter my home undetected, I have to admit I was concerned.
 I was convinced that I should have my home tested.

 I contacted SRC Environmental Analytical Laboratories to obtain a long-term (30-90 day) test.
 Running the test was quite simple.
 There are a few things to consider when deciding where to place the pill-bottle-sized canister, such as air movement and proximity to doorways and outside walls.
 All of the requirements are written in the instructions that come with your testing kit.

 Three months later, I had the results of the test and I am relieved to report that my home’s levels of 120 Bq/m3 (becquerels per metre cubed – a measurement of radioactivity) are below the Health Canada Action Level for Radon in Air of 200 Bq/m3.
 This gives me peace of mind, especially because our master bedroom and nursery are located in the basement level of our house; now I know that my family is safe from the potential negative effects of radon gas.

 Test your home for radon

 The only way to determine whether your home has a high radon level is to test for it.
 There are a number of different testing products out there.
 The 90-day test that I used provides an accurate and reliable result, and the time it took to receive the report from SRC was minimal.
+You can order a radon test online through the Lung Association of Saskatchewan, and SRC's lab will analyze it.
 Overall, I am pleased with this experience and relieved with the outcome.

 Now that you know more about radon, share this valuable, potentially life-saving, information with your family and friends.
 Awareness is key to safety.
 Have you tested your home for radon?
 Let me know in the comments.